thesmartrobot/thesmartrobot.github.io/_posts/2022-02-23-lbs-exploration.md

 Initially, the agent knows there is a treasure in one of the boxes but it does not know in which one.
 If the agent gets only one chance to open a box, randomly picking is not the optimal way to act.
 Luckily there is a map that tells exactly which box contains the treasure.
 The agent may want to first go there, gaining information that reduces the uncertainty of its beliefs about the boxes, and then directly go for the right box.

-As can be seen on this figure, one may think of information gain or Bayesian surprise as the extent to which the agent's beliefs distribution (e.g. about which box contains the treasure) becomes narrower with new data (e.g. the information from the map).
+As can be seen in this figure, one may think of information gain or Bayesian surprise as the extent to which the agent's beliefs distribution (e.g. about which box contains the treasure) becomes narrower with new data (e.g. the information from the map).
 A more in-depth analysis of Bayesian surprise can be found [here](https://papers.nips.cc/paper/2005/hash/0172d289da48c48de8c5ebf3de9f7ee1-Abstract.html).

 ## Latent Bayesian Surprise